5jt/dyalog-cookbook/manuscript/18 GUI.md

 Well, it has an accelerator key attached to it which, according to the caption, is F12.
 This is an easy and straightforward way to implement a PF-key without overloading any "onKeyPress" callback.

-It also makes it easy to disable F12: just execute `n.Resize.Active←0`.
+It also makes it easy to disable F12: just execute `N.Resize.Active←0`.

 ### The function `GuiUtils.GetRef2n`

 We introduce this function here because almost all callbacks --- which we will introduce next --- will call `GetRef2n`.

-Earlier on we saw that a reference to `n` was assigned to `n.∆form.n`.
+Earlier on we saw that a reference to `N` was assigned to `N.∆form.N`.
 Now all callbacks, by definition, get a reference pointing to the control the callback is associated with as the first element of its right argument.

 We also know that the control is owned by the main form, either directly, like _Search for_, or indirectly like the _DotAll_ checkbox which is owned by the _RegEx_ group, which in turn is owned by the main form.

-That means that in order to find `n` we just need to check whether it exists at the current level.
+That means that in order to find `N` we just need to check whether it exists at the current level.
 If not we go up one level (with `.##`) and try again.

-`GetRef2n` is doing just that with a recursive call to itself until it finds `n`:
+`GetRef2n` is doing just that with a recursive call to itself until it finds `N`:

 ~~~
      ∇ GetRef2n←{
-[1]        9=⍵.⎕NC'n':⍵.n
+[1]        9=⍵.⎕NC'N':⍵.N
 [2]        ⍵≡⍵.##:''           ⍝ Can happen in context menus, for example
 [3]        ∇ ⍵.##
 [4]    }
      ∇
 ~~~

-Of course this means that you should not use the name `n` --- or whatever name _you_ prefer instead for this namespace --- anywhere in the hierarchy.
+Of course this means that you should not use the name `N` --- or whatever name _you_ prefer instead for this namespace --- anywhere in the hierarchy.

 Note that line [2] is an insurance against `GetRef2n` being called inside a callback that is associated with a control that is _not_ owned by the main form.
 Of course that should not happen -- because it makes no sense -- but if you do it by accident then without that line the function would call itself recursively forever.